 Liabilities: Along with the shareholder’s capital, you have to analyse the liabilities of the company – how much is borrowed and at what rate of interest.
 If the company is heavily dependent upon borrowings to manage its operations and expand capacities and the component of borrowed funds is increasing vis-a-vis shareholder’s capital, it is a warning signal and it may be prudent to keep away from such highly-leveraged companies.

 Ratios and comparison: Ratio analysis and data comparison are two important aspects that will help you to make judicious investment decisions.
-Calculate and compare various balance sheet ratios, viz., current ratio, quick ratio, working capital, debt-equity ratio and solvency ratio, with the previous years’ figures and with peers in the sector.
+Calculation and comparison of various balance sheet ratios can also prove helpful.
+Some common balance sheet ratios or B/S ratios are the current ratio, quick ratio, working capital, debt-equity ratio and solvency ratio.
+These B/S ratios are typically compared with the previous years’ figures or with those of peers in the sector.
 It is always better to compare the ratios of past multiple years, five to 10 years, to study the trends and estimate the future.

 Off-balance sheet items: You also need to pay equal attention to off-balance sheet items, which appear in the notes and often go unnoticed.
 They include: